Scionar/humble-jam/README.md

 # Humbe JAM :pray: :zap:

 JAM stack implementation of [Humble Ghost theme](https://github.com/Scionar/Humble).
 This project is based on [Gastby Starter Ghost](https://github.com/tryghost/gatsby-starter-ghost).
 Thanks for their amazing work.
 Specially with meta data components.

-**NOTE: This project is still on work.**
+This theme is in use at [joonaviertola.com](https://joonaviertola.com).

 ## Installing